isomerpages/ogp-buildforgood/_bfg-environment/Be a builder.md

 <p>Present your solutions to government leaders and industry experts</p>
 </li>
 </ul>
+<p>Winning teams will receive funding of up to S$100,000* and take part in
+a 2-month accelerator program to further develop their solutions, and potentially launch them to real users!</p>
 <h3><strong>Who can be a builder?</strong></h3>
 <p>Anyone 18 and above with a strong desire to make Singapore better is welcome
 to sign up to be a builder.
 Interested builders may join as a team or as